 London Bus Fares Capped for Unlimited Weekend Travel This Summer

-London bus and tram passengers will be able to travel all day on summer weekends for the price of a single fare, Mayor of London Sadiq Khan has announced.
-Between 25 July and 31 August, a Weekend Hopper fare will allow unlimited bus and tram journeys on Saturdays and Sundays.
+London bus and tram passengers will be able to travel all day on summer weekends for the price of a single fare, Mayor Sadiq Khan has announced.
+The Weekend Hopper fare, running from 25 July to 31 August, allows unlimited bus and tram journeys on Saturdays and Sundays for a single payment of £1.75 each day.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-Passengers will find the Weekend Hopper fare automatically applied when they tap in using the same card or device.
-Additional travel on Tube, DLR, London Overground, Elizabeth line, London Cable Car or River Bus services will cost a standard fare.
+The Weekend Hopper fare will be applied automatically when passengers tap in using the same card or device.
+However, additional travel on the Tube, DLR, London Overground, Elizabeth line, London Cable Car or River Bus services will incur standard fares.
+TfL said customers have made more than a billion Hopper journeys since its introduction.

-Buses on routes 23, 49 and 295, which travel past some of the city’s major landmarks, have been wrapped in a hopping frog design to promote the Weekend Hopper offer.
-London’s transport commissioner, Andy Lord, added: “The Hopper fare has helped revolutionise taking a bus or tram for many people over the last decade and we are delighted to be able to offer a Weekend Hopper fare this summer to further help make public transport affordable and convenient for all.”
+To promote the offer, buses on routes 23, 49 and 295 – which pass major landmarks – have been wrapped in a hopping frog design.
+London’s transport commissioner, Andy Lord, said: “The Hopper fare has helped revolutionise taking a bus or tram for many people over the last decade and we are delighted to be able to offer a Weekend Hopper fare this summer.”

 Pickt after-article banner — collaborative shopping lists app with family illustration